Ten Safety Tips To Follow During Wildfire Season

 July through November is considered “wildfire season” in much of the western U.S. because dry vegetation, low rates of precipitation and warm winds combine to create conditions in which wildfires are most likely to occur.

-Currently, California, Oregon, Washington, Colorado, Idaho, Arizona and several other states have active wildfires, with winds carrying the smoke from the fires in California as far as Kansas, which is 1,500 miles away.
+California, Oregon, Washington, Colorado, Idaho, Arizona and several other states often have active wildfires, with winds carrying the smoke from the fires in California as far as Kansas, which is 1,500 miles away.
+Wildfires are getting bigger and more frequent, so it’s important to be aware of what to do during a wildfire to stay safe.

 Wildfires and the smoke they generate can cause several health and safety risks.
-Here are safety tips to follow if you live in an area that is affected.
+If a wildfire in your area is immediately impacting you, there are a few steps you can take to stay safe.

-The AQI is a system used by government officials to measure harmful particles in the air and communicate to the public what the risk is of breathing that air.
+The AQI is a system government officials use to measure harmful particles in the air and communicate the risk of breathing that air to the public.
 The system has six levels: Good, Moderate, Unhealthy for Sensitive Groups, Unhealthy, Very Unhealthy and Hazardous.
-Keeping track of the AQI is a good way to limit your exposure to poor-quality air.
+Keeping track of the AQI is a good way to limit exposure to poor-quality air.

 2. Use an air filter.